Oakland Rent Adjustment Ordinance

 - A prevailing tenant is entitled to attorney’s fees.

 - A prevailing landlord may recover attorney’s fees if the tenant’s claim lacked merit or was brought in bad faith.

-You may review Oakland Municipal Code section 8.22.670 for further details.
+Oakland Municipal Code section 8.22.670 for further details.

 - What are my remedies under the Oakland Rent Adjustment Ordinance if my landlord improperly raises my rent?